Extracting insights from search data in your Magento or Shopify eCommerce store

-As a retail store owner, your in-store sales person (search), is interacting with visitors and getting to know their interest in products, colors, fabrics, specifications etc., every minute detail of interest is explicitly shared by your visitors during the search process.
-This is further fine tuned by the selection of filters to drill down and find that product that will convert them to a customer.
+As a retail store owner, your in-store salesperson (search), is interacting with visitors.
+He/She gets to know their interest in products, colors, fabrics, specifications, etc. Every minute detail of interest is explicitly shared by your visitors during the search process.
+This is further fine-tuned by the selection of filters to find that product that will convert them to a customer.
 This treasure trove of data (search queries & filters) should be used by your marketing and planning teams to improve the topline and bottom line of your business.

-With access to search data and resulting visitor engagement details for these queries – impressions delivered, what was clicked, position of clicks, time spent, visitor segments etc., your team has data to understand what your customers seek.
+Retailers have access to search data and resulting in visitor engagement details.
+The details of products clicked, the position of clicks, time spent, visitor segments, etc., are also available.
+Your team thus has data to understand what your customers seek.

-For example, if the top search query in New York City, is for “Kohler Faucets” and in San Diego is for a “Moen”, for the same data period across segments, it would be wise to promote products that match that query or specific products within that query in your SEO and SEM campaigns, geofenced to New York city and San Diego.
-This process of creating focussed marketing campaigns to target each customer segment is bound to deliver higher ROI for your digital marketing budgets.
+For example, if the top search query in New York City, is “Kohler Faucets” and in San Diego is “Moen”.
+For the same data period across segments, it would be wise to promote products that match that query.
+Also, specific products within that query in your SEO and SEM campaigns can be geofenced to New York City and San Diego.
+This process of creating focussed marketing campaigns to target each customer segment is bound to deliver higher ROI.
 The only caveat is that you need “enough” data to make sense out of it.

 Search data can also be used to decide what banners within the website, to guide visitors to a landing page with relevant results.
-Our advise on home page banner strategy is to dedicate 2/5 banners to Search data (historical data) and 3/5 banners to external trend data.
-Hence if your top site wide searches are “Faucets” and ” Moen”, create a landing page dedicated to these two keywords, that include products which received the most engagement for these keyword searches and maybe throw in an offer or incentive, to accelerate engagement, conversion and revenue generation.
+Our advice on the Home Page banner strategy is to dedicate 2/5 banners to Search data (historical data).
+And 3/5 banners to external trend data.
+Hence if your top site-wide searches are “Faucets” and ” Moen”, create a landing page dedicated to these two keywords.
+This can include products that received the most engagement for those keyword searches.
+Offers or incentives based on the data can also be put up as banners.
+This can accelerate engagement, conversion and revenue generation.

 Bottom Line Impact